smartinternz02/SBSPS-Challenge-9976-Slient-Speech-Recognition-Automatic-Lip-reading-Model-using-3D-CNN-and-GRU/README.md

 Uses GRU for sequence modeling and capturing temporal patterns.
 End-to-end deep learning pipeline for silent speech recognition.
 Easy-to-use interface for training and evaluation.

+# Model Architecture
+The silent speech recognition model consists of two main components:

+3D CNN (Convolutional Neural Network): This part of the model extracts spatial features from sequences of lip images, focusing on the visual aspect of speech.

+GRU (Gated Recurrent Unit): The extracted features from the CNN are then fed into a GRU, which captures the temporal patterns and dependencies in the lip movements.

+The combination of these two components creates a powerful end-to-end system for silent speech recognition.

+# Dataset
+To train and evaluate the model, a suitable lip reading dataset is required.
+You can use publicly available datasets or create your own dataset by recording videos of various speakers in different scenarios.
+Each video should have corresponding transcriptions for training.